tempertemper/www.tempertemper.net/src/site/posts/2019-06-08--looks-like-3d-touch-is-going-away.md

 ## Some things will have to change

 There's one area where 3D Touch and a long press do very distinct things: the home screen.
 If long press on an app icon will bring up a Quick Actions menu, how will we invoke jiggle mode to move and delete apps?
 That has been a feature in iOS [since iOS 4](https://www.cnet.com/news/apple-wins-patent-for-ios-app-folders-and-jiggle-mode/), so people are very used to it.
-But it's not something we do very often so—I'll be honest—I don't really care how I access it!
+But it's not something we do very often so---I'll be honest---I don't really care how I access it!

 What I *do* care about is the new keyboard cursor mode – a 3D Touch anywhere on the keyboard and I can use the keyboard space as a trackpad.
 Before I bought my iPhone XS I was using my iPhone 6 with iOS 12 and was quite happy with the long press on the space bar to activate the track pad, so going back to that would be fine.
 Though I wonder if this might cause problems with QuickPath swipe typing.